QuantumGrizzly/Chef-windows_service_issue/README.md

 ## Replication Case

 You can use reproduce the problem by using the following resources in a cookbook.
-You can also download the test cookbook in this zip file.

 ```Ruby
 #STEP 01 - Resource before service change